Guinea Fowl Eggs – What You Need to Know

 So the bottom line is… You can let them free-range which means the eggs will be much more nutritious but it also means that you’ll have to hunt for the eggs, or you can keep them in a fenced yard they can’t fly out of which means that it will be much easier for you to find the eggs but the eggs won’t be as rich (and also, you lose a free cleaning crew…).

 It is extremely difficult to sex guinea fowl.
 If you get your guinea keets from a hatchery (local or online) you are probably going to get a mix of male and female keets simply because guinea keets don’t really come to their gender until they are eight weeks old.
-You can learn more about guinea fowl hens and roosters here.
+You can learn more about guinea fowl hens and roosters in this article.

 If you have too many roosters they will probably fight with each other often.